raphaellith/Typewriters-to-Belie-Format/_posts/2024-10-17-Phantom-Act-1.md

 > I have needed you with me<br>
 > To serve me --- to sing for my music... my music...

-This part is slightly sped up in the West End show, although I prefer the slower pacing in the 2011 performance more.
+This part is slightly sped up in the West End show, and frankly I prefer the slower pacing in the 2011 performance more.

-Seated on his throne, the Phantom continues to hypontize and seduce Christine, with a touching rendition of The Music of the Night.
+Seated on his throne, the Phantom continues to hypontize and seduce Christine, with a moving rendition of The Music of the Night.
 I don't have a lot to say about this number apart from the fact that both of the versions I've seen are equally touching.
 It's rare for a song to move me to tears, but this brilliantly soothing serenade, be it performed in a recording or live on stage, is certainly an exception.

 > **PHANTOM:**<br>
 > Softly, deftly, music shall caress you<br>